 These contents can be differentiated into:

-- Theory, e.g. description of the atomic nature of electric current;
+- Theory, for example, the description of the atomic nature of electric current;

-- Practice, e.g. operation of the measuring instrument in an electrical circuit.
+- And practice, for example, the operation of the measuring instrument in an electrical circuit.

-And then there is the part on attitudes, continuing with the example: “observance of safety rules in the presence of electric currents”.
-I repeat, these are thematic statements, which, on the other hand, allow us to achieve the objectives.
+And then there is an attitudinal part, continuing with the example: “observance of safety rules in the presence of electric currents”.
+Again, these are thematic statements, which, on the other hand, allow us to achieve the objectives.

 4.- Activities to develop each content

 In relation to these contents we design the tasks that develop them.
 For the theory you will listen to a lecture given by the teacher and then present a summary of the main ideas.
-Or the task to develop this theoretical part can be the reading and summary of a chapter of a book, or a video on the Internet.
+Or the task to develop this theoretical part can be to read and summarize a chapter of a book, or a video on the Internet.